Alex4386/turnoff-namuwiki/README.md

 * Who writes `Citation: NamuWiki` on group projects
 * who goes to namuwiki when you need to search some journals
 * Who needs no journal at all because you are just a normal person
+* Who needs to do research but the search results are filled with uncredible namuwiki docs.
 ![maskNoRiss](https://user-images.githubusercontent.com/27724108/58348249-1d699480-7e9b-11e9-8c94-a351989ba076.gif)

 ### What's this?